Carin Cone: Marriage and family

 On June 23, 1962, she married Lt.
 Albert Vanderbush III, a New Jersey native, and former 1960 captain of the U.S. Army Academy football team, at the First Presbyterian Church in Cone's hometown of Ridgewood, New Jersey.
-After the wedding, the couple initially lived in Fort Campbell, Kentucky where Vanderbush was stationed at the time.
-Vanderbush graduated the Army Academy in 1961, and as an outstanding athlete earned three varsity letters in football and one in baseball.
+After the wedding, the couple lived in Fort Campbell, Kentucky, where Vanderbush was stationed at the time.

+Vanderbush graduated from the Army Academy in 1961, and as an outstanding athlete earned three varsity letters in football and one in baseball.
 After serving in Korea, Vietnam and Hawaii, he returned to West Point in 1984.
-For six years, he served as Deputy of Intercollegiate Athletics for the Army Academy before a promotion to Director of Intercollegiate Athletics where he served from 1990 to 1999, later retiring from Army service as a Colonel.
+For six years, he served as deputy of Intercollegiate Athletics for the Army Academy, before a promotion to director of Intercollegiate Athletics, where he served from 1990 to 1999, later retiring from Army service as a colonel.
 At least through 2014, the couple lived in Highland Falls, New York, about two miles from the Army Academy, where they raised their two sons.

 Post-swimming career

 After failing to qualify for the 1960 Olympic games, Cone retired from swimming and began a career in education.
-Cone taught kindergarten for twenty-six years, during some of the time her husband was serving abroad.
-Of her twenty-six year career teaching kindergarten, she stayed close to home teaching 18 years at the West Point Elementary school, finally retiring in 2002.
+She taught kindergarten for 26 years during some of the time her husband was serving abroad.
+She stayed close to home, teaching for 18 years at the West Point Elementary school, finally retiring in 2002.

 Staying active in her sport after her marriage, she competed and trained in United States Masters Swimming.

 Honors

-In 1984 she was inducted into the International Swimming Hall of Fame, and was the first University of Houston athlete on the cover of Sports Illustrated.
-Gaining a degree of celebrity during her swimming years, she graced the cover of several magazines, and was invited to audition for a screen test and pursue work as a model.
+In 1984, Cone was inducted into the International Swimming Hall of Fame, and was the first University of Houston athlete on the cover of Sports Illustrated.
+Gaining a degree of celebrity during her swimming years, she appeared on the cover of several magazines, and was invited to audition for a screen test and pursue work as a model.
 In her former local community, she was made a member of the Ridgewood High School Hall of Fame in Ridgewood, New Jersey.